Statement of Administrative Practices for the Special Import Measures Act

-This publication is intended to provide an explanation of the anti-dumping and countervailing duty investigation process under Canada's Special Import Measures Act.
+This publication is intended to provide an explanation of the anti-dumping and countervailing duty investigation process under Canada's Special Import Measures Act (SIMA).

 SIMA, which came into force on December 1, 1984, incorporates in law Canada's rights and obligations in respect of anti-dumping and countervailing actions.
 The Act, as amended, incorporates the requirements of the North America Free Trade Agreement (NAFTA) and implements the relevant Agreements which resulted from the Uruguay Round of Multilateral Trade Negotiations signed on April 15, 1994 and which became effective on January 1, 1995.

-Under SIMA, there are two situations where the President is required to initiate an investigation into the dumping or subsidizing of goods.
+Under SIMA, there are two situations where the President of the CBSA (President) is required to initiate an investigation into the dumping or subsidizing of goods.
 These situations are:

 In addition, the President may initiate an investigation on receipt of a notice from the Tribunal that, in its opinion, there is evidence that imported goods which closely resemble goods for which a preliminary determination has already been made are being dumped or subsidized and are causing injury.

 Although the President may initiate an investigation without having received a written complaint, such investigations are infrequent since there must be evidence of injury to Canadian industry and such evidence normally must be provided in a written complaint.
 In any event, responsibility for presenting the injury case to the Tribunal rests with Canadian producers.